TheTaylorLee/AdminToolbox/docs/AdminToolbox.FortiWizard/New-DialUPTunnelBehindNAT.md

 ### -Proposal
 This is the encryption proposal or proposals for the Phase 1 and Phase 2 interfaces.
-Provide in space delimited format.
+Provide in commad delimited format.

-ex: aes256-sha512 aes256-sha1
+ex: aes256-sha512, aes256-sha1

 *These are the available proposals that can be used. des-md5